- Written by Dr.Mehmet Demircioglu

 The general guidance on scalp micropigmentation timing after a hair transplant still applies, but an overharvested donor area needs extra caution.
 Depleted zones, FUE dot scars, and weak remaining hair can make the pigment decision less forgiving.

 Comparing photos over time gives a better target.
 A stable donor pattern supports a more confident SMP discussion.
-A changing donor pattern tells us to wait, treat the skin if needed, or review whether the problem is really overharvesting, shock loss, scarring, or a weak donor that was never suitable for aggressive extraction.
+A changing donor pattern tells us to wait, treat the skin if needed, or review whether we are seeing overharvesting, shock loss, scarring, or a weak donor that was never suitable for aggressive extraction.

 Scar texture is different from color contrast